 - Review insurance—Review your cyber insurance policy to ensure that your organization is covered in the event of a cyberattack.
 A sad reality is the majority of Canadian SME’s do not carry sufficient cyber insurance and rely merely on the basic limited extensions available under their general property and liability policy.
 Like any form of cover, cyber can restrictive or robust.
 No 2 policies provide identical coverage and price does reflect quality and depth of coverage.
 It is a fools errand to think you got “the same coverage” for less money.
 Have a knowledgeable cyber insurance professional review and help you select the right cover for your business.

-To assess your exposure to cyber crime, check out our Cyber Risk Exposure Score card, available on through our website–www.ReithAndAssociates.com and from the Why Choose Us drop down menu, click on “REITH TOOLS” and download our Cyber Risk Exposure Score card.
+To assess your exposure to cyber crime, check out our Cyber Risk Exposure Score card, available on through our website--www.ReithAndAssociates.com and and from the Why Choose Us drop down menu, click on “REITH TOOLS” and download our Cyber Risk Exposure Score card.
 It is an ideal tool when completed to review with your IT provider and your cyber insurance provider to determine where holes can be filled with existing technology and them insurance.